hvarga/tuosde-docker/README.md

 ## Introduction

-The aim of this repository is to encapsulate the developlement environment described in [TUOSDE](https://www.tuosde.org/) in a form of a Docker image.
+The aim of this repository is to encapsulate the developlement environment described in [TUOSDE](https://www.tuosde.org/) in a form of a OCI Container Image.

-To get this Docker image, either follow chapter [Pull](#pull) to download the pre-built image from the Docker Hub or chapter [Build](#build) to build it yourself.
+To get this image, either follow chapter [Pull](#pull) to download the pre-built image from the Docker Hub or chapter [Build](#build) to build it yourself.
 The easiest and recommended way is to download the pre-built image from Docker Hub.

 After you have gained the image, follow chapter [Run](#run) to run the image.